turingschool/try-turing/_posts/1000-01-04-integers-and-floats.markdown

 end
 ```

 Done?
 Try the challenge below!
-You'll encounter iteration, which we haven't
+You'll encounter iteration, which we haven't talked about yet.
+Don't be afraid to do some Googling to find things you can use to solve the challenge.

 <div class="try-it">
 <h2>Challenge: FizzBuzz</h2>